Anaïs Mitchell: Career

 In late 2012, Mitchell completed recording seven songs from the collection of Child Ballads, compiled by Francis James Child, with fellow musician Jefferson Hamer.
 The album, produced by Gary Paczosa, was released in February 2013, winning a BBC Radio 2 Folk Award for Best Traditional Song.
 This was followed in 2014 by xoa, for which Mitchell re-recorded a number of her older songs using only guitar and vocals.
 This stripped back album included some songs from Hadestown which were recorded for the first time in Mitchell's own voice, as well as three brand new songs.

 In summer 2016, the newly expanded theatrical version of Hadestown opened at New York Theatre Workshop with Vogue magazine predicting that "Hadestown will be your next musical theatre obsession".
 The following year, it received its Canadian premiere at The Citadel Theatre, Edmonton, and in April 2018, London's National Theatre announced that it would present a three-month run during the winter ahead of the show's Broadway transfer.
 Hadestown opened on Broadway at the Walter Kerr Theatre on April 17, 2019.

 In 2019, Mitchell was appearing as part of a three-piece "supergroup" called Bonny Light Horseman, consisting of herself, Eric D. Johnson of Fruit Bats and guitarist Josh Kaufman.
 The group's self-titled debut album was released on January 24, 2020.

 In June 2021, American supergroup Big Red Machine announced their second studio album, How Long Do You Think It's Gonna Last?, which features Mitchell's guest vocals in three of its tracks: "Latter Days", "Phoenix", and "New Auburn".

 Personal life

-Mitchell married Noah Hahn in 2006.
+While at Middlebury College, Mitchell met Noah Hahn, whom she married in 2006.
 They have two daughters, Ramona and Rosetta.